Jonathan2251/lbd/source/othertype.rst

     .cfi_endproc

-The ch7_1_bool.cpp is the bool test version for C language.
+The ch7_1_bool.cpp file provides a bool test version for C.
-You can run with it at Chapter8_1 to get the similar result with ch7_1_bool2.ll.
+You can run it in Chapter8_1/ to obtain results similar to ch7_1_bool2.ll.

 .. rubric:: lbdex/input/ch7_1_bool.cpp
 .. literalinclude:: ../lbdex/input/ch7_1_bool.cpp
     :start-after: /// start

-Summary as the following table.
+Summary Table

 .. table:: The C, IR, and DAG translation for char, short and bool translation (ch7_1_char_short.cpp and ch7_1_bool2.ll).